stas-at-ibm/os-pipelines-trigger-vote-demo/README.md

 ## Event Listener

-Event Listener is primary interace for external sources to send events, that will trigger the creation of Tekton resources defined as part of the TriggerTemplate.
+Event listener is an inteface which recieves external events.
+When an event is recieved it will trigger the creation of Tekton resources like pipelines depending on how they are defined in the trigger template.
 Webhooks from Gitea will send their events to this resource.

 ```bash
 oc create -f templates/event-listeners.yaml